AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/go-appimagetool.rst

    > ./appimagetool-*.AppImage Some.AppDir

 .. todo::
-   Include documentation on appimagetool environment variables like VERSION and how to add it to desktop files
+   Include documentation on appimagetool environment variables like VERSION

 For more information, see `the project's README file <https://github.com/probonopd/go-appimage/blob/master/src/appimagetool/README.md>`__